 Under the terms of the swaps, AFG receives fixed-rate interest payments in exchange for variable interest payments based on short-term LIBOR.
 The notional amounts of the interest rate swaps generally decline over each swap's respective life (the swaps expire between August 2019 and June 2030) in anticipation of the expected decline in AFG's portfolio of fixed maturity securities with floating interest rates based on short-term LIBOR.
 The total outstanding notional amount of AFG's interest rate swaps was \$1.35 billion at September 30, 2017 compared to \$1.08 billion at December 31, 2016, reflecting a new swap with an aggregate notional amount at issuance of \$400 million entered into in the third quarter of 2017, partially offset by the scheduled amortization discussed above.
 The fair value of the effective portion of the interest rate swaps in an asset position and included in other assets was \$1 million at both September 30, 2017 and December 31, 2016.
-The fair value of the effective portion of the interest rate swaps in a liability position and included in other liabilities was \$21 million at September 30, 2017 and \$22 million at December 31, 2016.
+The fair value of the effective portion of the interest rate swaps in a liability position and included in other liabilities was \$21 million at September 31, 2016.
+The fair value of the effective portion of the interest rate swaps in a liability position and included in other liabilities was \$21 million at September 31, 2016.
 The net unrealized gain or loss on cash flow hedges is included in AOCI, net of DPAC and deferred taxes.
 Amounts reclassified from AOCI (before DPAC and taxes) to net investment income were \$1 million and \$2 million in the third quarters and \$4 million and \$5 million in the first nine months of 2017 and 2016, respectively.
 There was no ineffectiveness recorded in other assets in AFG's Balance Sheet.

 Derivative Designated and Qualifying as a Fair Value Hedge In June 2015, AFG entered into an interest rate swap to mitigate the interest rate risk associated with its fixed-rate 9-7/8% Senior Notes due June 2019 by effectively converting the interest rate on those notes to a floating rate of three-month LIBOR plus 8.099% (9.4190% at September 30, 2017).
 Since the terms of the interest rate swap match the terms of the hedged debt, changes in the fair value of the interest rate swap are offset by changes in the fair value of the hedged debt attributable to changes in interest rates.
 The fair value of the interest rate swap (a liability of less than \$1 million at September 30, 2017 and an asset of \$1 million at December 31, 2016) and the offsetting adjustment to the carrying value of the 9-7/8% Senior Notes are both included in long-term debt on AFG's Balance Sheet.
 Accordingly, the net impact on AFG's current period earnings is that the interest expense associated with the hedged debt is effectively recorded at the floating rate.
-The net reduction in interest expense from the swap was less than \$1 million and \$1 million in the third quarters and \$1 million and \$3 million in the first nine months of 2017 and 2016, respectively.
+The net reduction in interest expense from the swap was less than \$1 million in the third quarters and \$1 million and \$3 million in the first nine months of 2017 and 2016, respectively.